 - Use sunscreen.
 Look for water-resistant, broad-spectrum coverage with an SPF of at least 30.
 Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or sweating.

 What does a broad-spectrum sunscreen do?

 UVA rays can prematurely age your skin, causing wrinkling and age spots.
 UVB rays can burn your skin.
 Too much exposure to UVA or UVB rays can cause skin cancer.
-The best sunscreen offers protection from all UV light.
+The best sunscreen offers protection from UV light.

 SPF stands for sun protection factor, a measure of how well sunscreen protects against UVB rays.
 (UVA protection isn't rated.)
-Manufacturers calculate SPF based on how long it takes to sunburn skin that's been treated with the sunscreen as compared to skin with no sunscreen.
+Manufacturers calculate SPF based on how long it takes to sunburn skin treated with the sunscreen as compared to skin with no sunscreen.

 What does water-resistant sunscreen do?

 The term water resistant means that the SPF is maintained for up to 40 minutes in water.
 Very water resistant means the SPF is maintained for 80 minutes in water.

 What do I need to know about sunscreen ingredients?

 Sunscreens contain filters that reflect or absorb UV rays.
 There are two main types of filters:

 - Organic.
 Organic filters absorb UV radiation and convert it to a small amount of heat.
 Examples include cinnamates, salicylates and benzophenones.